Skip to main content

 International Mechanism Submissions

-North Korea - UPR - Death Penalty - April 2024
+North Korea - Universal Periodic Review - Death Penalty - April 2024

 This report addresses the Democratic People’s Republic of Korea’s (hereinafter “North Korea”) compliance with its international human rights obligations with respect to the death penalty, arbitrary and unlawful arrests and detentions, conditions of detention, and the administration of justice and fair trial.
 North Korea has not abolished the death penalty or implemented a moratorium on executions, nor has it limited the application of the death penalty to the “most serious” crimes.
 The people under sentence of death in North Korea also experience poor detention conditions, including verbal abuse, beatings, and torture that occur inside detention facilities run by North Korean law enforcement agencies, including the Ministry of State Security and the Ministry of Social Security in violation of the Nelson Mandela Rules and the Bangkok Rules.